How Cryptocurrency Can Empower Migrant Workers

 Cryptocurrency cuts out the middleman

-When migrants send money internationally through TransferWise or WorldRemit, they are subject to the company’s rules and regulations.
+When migrants send money internationally through private companies, they are subject to the company’s rules and policies.
 Bitcoin and other cryptocurrencies circumvent this centralized control.

-With Bitcoin, you can send money to anyone, anywhere in the world, for around $5.
+With Bitcoin, you can send money to anyone, anywhere in the world, for just a few dollars.
 With other cryptocurrencies like Litecoin and Ethereum, the fees for making a transaction are considerably low, sometimes even less than one cent.

-Additionally, to use a service like TransferWise or WorldRemit, the money sender needs to have a bank account.
+Additionally, to use most private services, the money sender needs to have a bank account.
 As I mentioned before, many migrant workers do not have access to traditional banking accounts.
 But, if you’re using cryptocurrency to send money abroad, you don’t need a bank.
-Migrant workers have the option to convert their cash to cryptocurrency by using a Bitcoin ATM.

 All that is needed to send cryptocurrency is an internet connection and digital wallets for the sender and the receiver.
-To cash out, the recipient can use an over-the-counter service like LocalBitcoins to exchange, or they can deposit their crypto into an exchange like the Mexican exchange Bitso.
+To cash out, the recipient can use a licensed over-the-counter service, or they can deposit their crypto into an exchange that is permitted to handle remittance in that country.

 Home countries with lacking financial systems